BCBS Settlement Payout Calculator & 2026 Status Tracker

 Status as of April 2026

-Primary claim window closed November 2021.
-Some supplemental subclass windows extended.
-Distribution of $2.67B fund is active — final payments expected 2026-2027.
-Check the official settlement website (BCBSsettlement.com) for current status.
+The claim window closed November 5, 2021 — no new claims can be filed.
+The initial distribution that began May 11, 2026 is ongoing, and the second distribution (the 10% reserve) has no announced date.
+Check BCBSsettlement.com for current status.
 Do NOT provide payment info to unofficial sources — legitimate settlement administrators never request payment to release your funds.

 More on the BCBS Settlement